-- all off-site visits and activities are notified or submitted for formal approval by the health and safety advisor as required - they have appointed a suitable group leader - all necessary actions have been completed before the visit begins (this applies even when the Head is not going on the visit) - sufficient time is assigned for staff to organise visits properly - all staff involved are competent to carry out such responsibilities as they may be allocated.
+- all off-site visits and activities are notified or submitted for formal approval by the Health and Safety Officer, Celine Lemerle, to the Head - they have appointed a suitable group leader - all necessary actions have been completed before the visit begins - sufficient time is assigned for staff to organise visits properly - all staff involved are competent to carry out such responsibilities as they may be allocated.
 If taking part in the visit or activity as either an assistant leader or as a group member, they are clear about their role and that they should follow the instructions of the designated visit leader (who will have sole charge of the visit) and that the appropriate ratio of staff to pupils is in place - suitable child protection procedures are in place, including vetting at an appropriate level of all voluntary helpers.
 Where access to the pupils is regular or significant, DBS checks must be in place as required.
 Parents are expected to be only responsible for their children and will not be included as part of the ratio - the risk assessment is complete and that it is safe to make the visit - training needs have been met - the group leader has experience in supervising and controlling the age groups going on the visit and will organise the group effectively - the group leader has relevant skills, qualifications and experience if acting as an instructor and knows the location of the activity - the visit information has been shared with parents and that consent has been sought where necessary.
 Suitable transport arrangements are in place and meet any regulatory requirements.
-Travel times out and back are known - there is adequate and relevant insurance cover
+Travel times out and back are known - there is adequate and relevant insurance cover - arrangements have been made for all the medical needs and special educational needs of all the children and staff.
+Inclusion/disabilities issues are addressed - they have the address and phone number of the visit's venue and have a contact name - they have the names of all the adults and pupils in the travelling group, and the contact details of parents and the staff are accessible at all times - that there are contingency plans in place should the visit plan be significantly changed or cancelled - where the activities or visit involves a third-party provider, appropriate assurances have been sought, including a clear management Statement of Competence and insurance

-- arrangements have been made for all the medical needs and special educational needs of all the children and staff.
-Inclusion/disabilities issues are addressed - they have the address and phone number of the visit's venue and have a contact name - they have the names of all the adults and pupils in the travelling group, and the contact details of parents and the staff are accessible at all times - that there are contingency plans in place should the visit plan be significantly changed or cancelled - where the activities or visit involves a third-party provider, appropriate assurances have been sought, including a clear management Statement of Competence and insurance - all visits are evaluated with regard to best value, teaching and learning, quality experiences, addressing issues raised by any serious incident and to inform the operation of future visits - the establishment visit risk assessment includes a procedure to ensure that parents are appropriately informed in the event of a serious incident - serious incidents are reported as required meeting the requirements of RIDDOR (the Reporting of Injuries, Diseases and Dangerous Occurrences Regulations).
+- all visits are evaluated with regard to best value, teaching and learning, quality experiences, addressing issues raised by any serious incident and to inform the operation of future visits - the establishment visit risk assessment includes a procedure to ensure that parents are appropriately informed in the event of a serious incident - serious incidents are reported as required meeting the requirements of RIDDOR (the Reporting of Injuries, Diseases and Dangerous Occurrences Regulations).

-Health and safety advisor
+Health and Safety Officer

-To help fulfil its health and safety obligations for visits, the school has a specifically designated health and safety advisor who supports the Head.
+To help fulfil its health and safety obligations for visits, the school has a specifically designated Health and Safety Officer who supports the Head.

-The health and safety advisor will:
+The Health and Safety Officer will: